Why Consulting Value Propositions Must Include a Client Success Journey

 We call it: progressive client transformation.

 High-performing consulting firms excel at this.
-They sign up new clients by demonstrating from the outset specific outcomes clients can achieve through a strategically designed client success journey and specific services linked to the success milestones in that journey.
+They sign up new clients by demonstrating, from the outset, specific outcomes that clients can achieve through a strategically designed client success journey and specific services linked to the success milestones in that journey.

-So start by thinking about a typical client success journey or a change adoption roadmap beyond the initial engagement, and you will quickly discover this is an excellent starting point.
+So, start by thinking about a typical client success journey or a change adoption roadmap beyond the initial engagement, and you will quickly discover that this is an excellent starting point.

-There are endless possibilities to extend high-value collaborations (see a few examples in the comments), but above all, consultancy client development and relationship building happen at the senior/executive level.
+There are endless possibilities to extend high-value, long-term collaborations.
+Still, above all, I've learned that the best client development and relationship building occur at the senior and/or executive levels.

-Poor senior/executive relationships likely mean more difficult client development, which likely means poor existential health in the long run.
+Poor senior/executive relationships likely mean more difficult client development, which in turn may lead to poor long-term existential health of the consulting firm.

 Interested in receiving all our learnings to build a better consulting firm?